jasmine97xuereb/optimal-monitor/README.md

 eval $(opam env)
 ```
 #### Libraries
 PrintBox is a library used to print nested boxes, lists, arrays, tables in several formats.
+CSV is a library to read and write CSV files.
 ```
-opam install printbox printbox-text eval $(opam env)
+opam install printbox printbox-text opam install csv eval $(opam env)
 ```
 #### To generates a build system, produce the files setup.ml, configure and Makefile, along with some others which can be safely ignored
 ```
+cd Tool
 oasis setup -setup-update dynamic
 ```
 #### To build the project
 ```
-cd Tool
 make
 ```